Take Me as I Am (Faith Hill album)

-Take Me as I Am is the debut studio album by American country music singer Faith Hill, released in 1993 by Warner Bros.
-Records.
-It has been certified 3× platinum in the United States for shipments of three million copies.
+Take Me as I Am is the debut studio album by American country music singer Faith Hill, released on October 12, 1993, by Warner Bros.
+Nashville.
+The album has been certified 3× platinum in the United States for shipments of three million copies.

 Four singles were released from the album.
-The first two — "Wild One" and "Piece of My Heart" — reached No. 1 on the Billboard Hot Country Singles & Tracks chart in 1994.
+The first two—"Wild One" and "Piece of My Heart"—reached No. 1 on the Billboard Hot Country Singles & Tracks chart in 1994.
 "Wild One," the tale of a rebellious teen-aged girl in conflict with her parents' more conservative ways, was the lead-off single, spending four weeks at No. 1 that January.
 "Piece of My Heart", a cover of the 1967 song by Erma Franklin, was issued as the follow-up.
-The third single, "But I Will", failed to break the Top 30, but Hill's fourth release in late 1994 (the title track) reached No. 2.
+The third single, "But I Will", also charted, and the title track reached No. 2 in 1994.

+Critical reception

 Larry Flick from Billboard stated that on "But I Will", "the power of her pliable, pure country voice has never been better showcased than on this heartfelt ballad about a woman who's had just about enough."
+Ian Nicolson from Music Week wrote, "Pushing Trisha Yearwood in the glamour and multi-format merchandise stakes, the debut release from this rich-voiced singer shows she has the pipes to back up the hype.
+The rock and roll-tinged US country number one single, 'Wild One', sets the tone, but the 'I've Got This Friend' duet with Larry Stewart will please traditionalists."